 While having a sloped yard is sometimes seen as a challenge, with the proper landscape design techniques, you can transform your yard into a little bit of heaven.
 Landscaping a sloped yard requires careful planning.
-Our landscape designers have put together some considerations and landscape design tips for sloped yards.
+Our landscape designers have put together some considerations and tips for landscape design for sloped yards.

 Making Your Sloped Yard Functional